We are the Lead Local Flood Authority (LLFA) for Lincolnshire and responsible for managing the risk of flooding from the following sources:

 - Ordinary watercourses

-Find out more about these flood sources and our role as LLFA in the Joint Lincolnshire Flood Risk & Water Management Strategy.
+Find out more about these flood sources and our role as LLFA in the Joint Lincolnshire Flood Risk and Water Management Strategy.

 The roles and responsibilities of the County Council as LLFA are as follows: